tonytomov/jqGrid/README4.11.0.md

 * Move some multiselect-checkbox settings from JS to CSS.
 Less inline styles.
 * Bugfix in `hideModal` in case of call for already descroyed modal dialog
 * `url` of inline editing, cell editing and form editing (inclusive deleting) can be defined now as function. `mtype` can be function too for inline and form editing methods.
-* Fix of the bug with `mtype` in `delGridRow`.
-The line with the code `type: o.mtype,` was accidentally removed in version 4.11.0.

 Other readmes contains the list of the features and bug fixed implemented before:

-* [README4.11.0.md](https://github.com/free-jqgrid/jqGrid/blob/master/README4.11.0.md) contains the readme of free jqGrid 4.11.0.
 * [README4.10.0.md](https://github.com/free-jqgrid/jqGrid/blob/master/README4.10.0.md) contains the readme of free jqGrid 4.10.0.
 * [README492.md](https://github.com/free-jqgrid/jqGrid/blob/master/README492.md) contains the readme of free jqGrid 4.9.2.
 * [README491.md](https://github.com/free-jqgrid/jqGrid/blob/master/README491.md) contains the readme of free jqGrid 4.9.1.